 Easy Quiche Recipe

 I’m always looking for fresh new ideas for using up our farm fresh eggs.
 Often times, I turn to my trusty little friend, Pinterest.
-Last week I was doing my usual search for a quick, easy, and meatless egg recipe.
+Last week I was searching for an easy quiche recipe.
 But then the internet went out (darn rural life problems!) and I was left with my own creativity.

 Which is how I cook about 90% of the time anyway.
 Except with most baking.